worldimprovementlab/coronavirus-cheatsheet/README.md

 ## Contribute to Open-Source Efforts

-- [Open Source COVID-19](https://weileizeng.github.io/Open-Source-COVID-19/) - A collection of open-source projects relating to COVID-19.
+- [Open-Source-COVID-19](https://weileizeng.github.io/Open-Source-COVID-19/world) - A global collection of open-source projects relating to COVID-19.

 ## Work From Home